Skip to primary navigation Skip to content Skip to footer

 Ugh!
 Ask anyone that lives here what’s the most frustrating part of day-to-day life on Kauai, and nine times out of ten we’re griping about the traffic.
 Us Kauaians love to gripe about the traffic and for good reason—the struggle is real!
 When you come to Kauai and confront our traffic situation, trust us—we feel your pain.

-Let us explain Kauai’s road/traffic situation and share some insider tips, so hopefully, you can avoid getting stuck in the thick of it.
+Let us explain Kauai’s road/traffic situation and share some insider tips, so hopefully you can avoid getting stuck in the thick of it.

-You cannot drive all the way around the island of Kauai; the highway covers about ¾ of the island.
-If you think of Kauai like a clock, there’s a highway from approximately 12 to 9 and then from 9 back to twelve 12 (the northwest quarter of the island)—there’s no road.
+You cannot drive all the way around the island of Kauai; highway covers about ¾ of the island.
+If you think of Kauai like a clock, there’s highway from approximately 12 to 9 and then from 9 back to twelve 12 (the northwest quarter of the island)—there’s no road.
 That’s the Napali Coast State Wilderness Park and to experience this mind-blowing stretch of Kauai (and you MUST)—you need to get on one of our five unique Napali Coast and Niihau Kauai boat tours.
 No trip to Kauai is complete without seeing the Napali Coast.

 But we digress.
 Back to the roads!